How to Access BIOS on Any Windows PC or Laptop Easily

 Lenovo

-Lenovo laptops have a few different key sets depending on the laptop model you have.
+Lenovo laptops and desktops use a few different keys depending on the model.

 F1

-If you own a Lenovo Thinkpad or ThinkCenter, tap the F1 key when you boot your laptop.
-Wait for the Lenovo splash screen/logo and then tap the key to get to your BIOS menu.
-Your system will beep when you’re in.
+If you own a Lenovo ThinkPad or some ThinkCentre desktops, tap the F1 key when you see the Lenovo splash screen to get to your BIOS menu (you’ll often hear a short beep).

 F2